mensfeld/llm-docs-builder/README.md

 **Optimize your documentation for LLMs and RAG systems.
 Reduce token consumption by 67-95%.**

 llm-docs-builder transforms markdown documentation to be AI-friendly and generates llms.txt files.
-It normalizes links, removes unnecessary content, and optimizes documents for LLM context windows.
+It normalizes links, removes unnecessary content, optimizes documents for LLM context windows, and enhances documents for RAG retrieval with hierarchical heading context and metadata.

 ## The Problem